datastax/release-notes/DSE_6.9_Release_Notes.md

 DSE 6.9.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for 6.9.7
+10 February 2025

+## Components versions for DSE 6.9.7
+ * Apache Solr™ 6.0.1.5.2973
+ * Apache Spark™ 2.5.0.5
+ * Apache TinkerPop™ 3.4.15-20250129-bd39a459&ast;
+ * Apache Tomcat® 8.5.100
+ * DSE Java Driver 1.10.0-dse-20241015 (DSE *internal-only* version)
+ * Netty 4.1.100.1.dse
+ * Spark JobServer 0.8.0.56

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

+## 6.9.7 DSE Core
+* Updated the node startup process so that it verifies the minimum supported version of the Java Virtual Machine (JVM).
+If the current JVM version is not supported, the node startup process ends and notifies you of the minimum supported version.
+To view the latest recommended JVM patch version, see the DataStax Enterprise Release notes.
+To disable the node startup JVM verification check,  set the `CASSANDRA_JDK_UNSUPPORTED` environment variable.
+(DSP-24659)
+* Improved handling of 64-bit values defined in `/proc/self/limits` to prevent displaying an exception.
+Before the fix, if you set the `Max locked memory` field in `/proc/self/limits`  to a value larger than 2 GB, the DSE logs might report an exception in the description.
+(DSP-24705)

+## 6.9.7 DSE Cassandra
+* Introduced a transitional mode that enables both encrypted and unencrypted connections between nodes.
+This feature facilitates a seamless transition of node-to-node traffic from unencrypted to encrypted within a live cluster.
+(DSP-24610)
+* Fixed an issue where index entries were duplicated for tables with static columns and storage-attached indexing (SAI) on primary key components.
+Before the fix, the duplicated index entries would produce duplicated rows in SELECT queries using SAI indexes.
+After the fix, DSE prevents the creation of new duplicated index entries, but it doesn't remove the existing ones.
+If your tables contain duplicated index entries, rebuild the indexes in the affected tables.
+(DSP-24709)

+## 6.9.7 DSE CVE
+* Updated the Java Development Kit (JDK) versions to `8u432` and `11.0.25`.
+These JDKs help build and test DSE, and are available in DSE Docker images.
+For DSE versions that use JDK 8, this update also fixes known security vulnerabilities.
+(DSP-24611, [CVE-2024-21147](https://nvd.nist.gov/vuln/detail/CVE-2024-21147), [](https://nvd.nist.gov/vuln/detail/))
+* Added a redaction flag for Apache Solr to improve security.
+(DSP-24474, [CVE-2023-50291](https://nvd.nist.gov/vuln/detail/CVE-2023-50291))

 # Release notes for 6.9.6
 16 January 2025